Top-N: Equivariant set and graph generation without exchangeability: Experiments

 \subsection{Set MNIST}

 We first perform experiments on the SetMNIST benchmark, introduced in \citet{zhang2019deep}.
-This datasets consists of point clouds that are built by thresholding the pixel values in MNIST images, adding noise on the locations and normalizing the coordinates.
-The task consists in autoencoding these point clouds.
-We aim at showing that Top-n can favorably replace other set creation methods without having to tune the rest of the architecture extensively.
-For this purpose, we use existing implementations of DSPN \citep{zhang2019deep} TSPN \citep{kosiorek2020conditional}\footnote{github.com/Cyanogenoid/dspn (original code) and github.com/LukeBolly/tf-tspn (reimplementation)}, which are respectively a sort of diffusion model and a transformer-based autoencoder.
-Experiment details can be found in Appendix \ref{appendix:experiments}.
+The task consists in autoencoding point clouds that are built by thresholding the pixel values in MNIST images, adding noise on the locations and normalizing the coordinates.
+Our goal is to show that Top-n can favorably replace other set creation methods without having to tune the rest of the architecture extensively.
+For this purpose, we use existing implementations of DSPN \citep{zhang2019deep} TSPN \citep{kosiorek2020conditional}\footnote{ github.com/LukeBolly/tf-tspn (reimplementation by someone else) and github.com/Cyanogenoid/dspn}, which are respectively a sort of diffusion model and a transformer-based autoencoder.
+Experiment details can be found in Appendix \ref{appendix:set-minst-clevr}.

-The results for both methods are very similar (Figure \ref{tab:set-mnist}): i.i.d.\ creation has poor performance and needs more epochs to be trained than First-n and Top-n.
-We attribute the better performance of Top-n to the compositional nature of SetMNIST: if the latent vector contains information about the digit to represent, Top-n generators can select the most relevant points based on the most common locations for each digit, which First-n generators cannot do.
+The results for both methods are very similar (Figure \ref{tab:set-mnist}): the model based on independent sampling has poor performance and needs more epochs to be trained than First-n and Top-n.
+Top-n performs consistently better for both DSPN and TSPN, which shows that it is able to select the most relevant reference points for each set.